The 3rd Global Meeting of the Empathy Project

 - What is the relationship between empathy and sympathy?

-- Do empathic people always display helpful, caring and considerate behaviour towards others?
+- Is empathy always a good thing?
+In other words, do those who have empathic skill necessarily display helpful, caring and considerate behaviour towards others?

 - What role does empathy play in education?
 Could an un-empathic person be a successful teacher?